Pure narrowband photon-pair generation in a monolithic cavity: Theory

 Here $\mathscr{A}_\mu$ is the Airy function given by $\mathscr{A}_\mu^{-1}(\omega) = 1+4\mathscr{F}_\mu^2\sin^2(\delta_\mu(\omega)/2)/\pi^2$, where $\delta_\mu(\omega)=2\theta_\mu+\delta_{\mu1}+\delta_{\mu2}$ is the phase accumulated during one pass of a field $\mu$ ($\theta_\mu$) and reflection on the mirrors ($\delta_{\mu1},\delta_{\mu2}$), and $\mathscr{F}_\mu$ the finesse of the cavity (in terms of the reflectivity R and the absorption loss $\alpha$) written as $\mathscr{F}_{\mu} = \pi(R_1R_2e^{-\alpha2L})^{1/4}/(1-\sqrt{R_1R_2e^{-\alpha2L}})$.

-In conclusion, the spectrum of the cavity source is determined by the product of the phase-matching envelope and the frequency resonances of the cavity.
-Three clusters of fundamental transverse Gaussian modes (TEM00) are expected to lie in the phase-matching bandwidth of a high finesse doubly-resonant cavity for a neat pump phase~\cite{pomarico2012engineering,luo2015direct}.
-The clustering effect arises from the fact that the signal and idler experience different dispersion in the crystal, which results from their orthogonal polarizations and small frequency non-degeneracy, and therefore have different free spectral ranges (FSR); as a result, emission occurs only in regions of the phase-matching bandwidth where the cavity resonances of signal and idler coincide.
+In conclusion, the spectrum of the cavity source is determined by the product of the pump function, the phase-matching envelope, and the frequency resonances of the cavity.
+Three clusters of fundamental transverse Gaussian modes (TEM00) are expected to lie within the phase-matching bandwidth of a high-finesse doubly resonant cavity for a zero net pump phase~\cite{pomarico2012engineering,luo2015direct}.
+The clustering effect arises from the fact that the signal and idler experience different dispersion in the crystal, which results from their orthogonal polarizations (in type-II SPDC) and small frequency non-degeneracy, and therefore have different free spectral ranges (FSR); as a result, emission occurs only in regions of the phase-matching bandwidth where the cavity resonances of signal and idler coincide.
 These three groups of emission peaks are commonly called clusters~\cite{eckardt1991optical}, and this effect can be exploited to generate pure longitudinal-mode single photons~\cite{pomarico2012engineering,luo2015direct}.
 By increasing the finesse of the cavity and maximizing the effective refractive index contrast between signal and idler modes in the monolithic design, the contributions of the immediately adjacent resonances within a cluster can be efficiently suppressed.